p0zn/p0znMITM/README.md

 ARP Poisoning is abuses weaknesses in the widely used Address Resolution Protocol (ARP) to disrupt, redirect, or spy on network traffic.

 ## Features
+- Includes Network Scanner.
+You can easily access the IP and MAC addresses of users on your network.
 - Automatic IP forwarding by operating system.
 - Scanning with different interfaces (eth0,wlan0).
 - Send and listen packets in one terminal.